 When forming the rice cereal treat base, it's best to let the pan do most of the work.
 Spray the pan liberally with cooking spray and, for extra security, place a piece of parchment paper in the bottom to ensure the treats come out easily.

-Once you have them in the pans, firmly press them down so they're compact and flat.
+Once you have your treats in the pans, firmly press them down so they're compact and flat.

 When pressing the rice cereal into the pans, spread butter on your fingers or spray the top of the cereal with cooking spray to control the stickiness.